TheisGregersen/Covid-19-DE/README.md

 Development over Time
 </h2>

 Germany saw a very low number of cases from the first registered case on the 28th of January and till early March.
 Here the spread of Covid-19 started to take place and the numbers increased quite rapidly over the following weeks.
 It appears that from mid April to 3rd of May the growth in cases has decreased.
+However, it is important to be aware, that Germany did not prioritising testing for COVID-19 in the early stages.
+It was not before 17 of March, that the German Robert Koch Institute raised its threat level for Germany to "high".
+They also stated that the number of cases were a lot higher than the confirmed cases due to not enough testing equipment, which is a factor when explaining the flat start of the curve (<a target="_blank" rel="noopener noreferrer" href="https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/2020-03-22-en.pdf?__blob=publicationFile">source</a>).

 <figure>
 <iframe src="https://theisgregersen.github.io/Covid-19-DE/overview_cum.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>